NU-Digital-Cultures/Trout/README.md

 <br>

 ### Third (and final) iteration: the Tenant Handbook (https://www.figma.com/proto/2I2GfgxQAwwokmIrc1A0Ha/TenantHandbook-Prototype?type=design&node-id=730-1303&t=BJbMM0HyC95CwbkS-1&scaling=scale-down&page-id=1669%3A162202&starting-point-node-id=730%3A1162&mode=design)
 For the final iteration, we undertook research into existing 'handbook-like' strategies and evaluated them.
-This research can be found [here], and based on our findings, we created a mock-up protoype showcasing how our Handbook might look and function:
+This research can be found [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/TenantHandbookIdeas.md), and based on our findings, we created a mock-up protoype showcasing how our Handbook might look and function:
 <br>

 <img width="1141" alt="Screenshot 2024-04-28 at 14 30 06" src="https://github.com/NU-Digital-Cultures/Trout/assets/160641654/ca0376f2-ea68-4fd0-90a5-dfb22b930cc9">